By US specialist Molly

 I was unaware of this part of the Deep South’s Native American history until I visited the Ocmulgee National Monument.
 Lying on the outskirts of Macon, this large Native American site comprises huge grass-covered mounds of earth linked by short walking trails.

 The mounds are believed to have been constructed more than a millennium ago for the burial of elite tribe members and for ceremonial purposes.
 You’re able to venture inside a reconstructed version, which gave me a sense of what they’d have looked like and how they were used.
-The site’s archeological museum displays items left behind by Native Americans up to 10,000 years ago, such as pottery, necklaces and pipes.
+The site’s archaeological museum displays items left behind by Native Americans up to 10,000 years ago, such as pottery, necklaces and pipes.

 Things to see and do in South Carolina